trappar/turborepo-remote-cache-gh-action/README.md

 ### `storage-path`

-**Required** The name of the bucket to use.
+The name of the bucket/directory to use.
 Supports all options from [environmental variables](https://ducktors.github.io/turborepo-remote-cache/environment-variables.html) for more information.

 ### `team-id`